grafana/pyroscope/docs/sources/configure-client/trace-span-profiles/java-span-profiles.md

 CMD ["java", "-Dserver.port=5000", "-jar", "./my-app.jar" ]
 ```

-Now by adding the OTEL Java agent and our Pyroscope Otel Java Agent extensions, you can enrich your profiles with span IDs which makes it possible to query for span-specific profiling data in Grafana Tempo UI:
+By adding the OTel Java agent and the Pyroscope OTel Java Agent extensions, you can enrich your profiles with span IDs.
+This makes it possible to query for span-specific profiling data in Grafana Tempo:

 ```Dockerfile
 # [...]